A0005/IT-Support-Labs/Creating a help desk admin account and user accounts.md

 <img width="900" alt="19" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/ff016af1-7aee-4912-bc5a-89d5ee435a8e">
 <br />

-20 - Right click on the new OU that you created here for example will be the HR. <br/>
+20 - Right-click on the new OU that you created here for example will be the HR. <br/>
 <img width="900" alt="20" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/e9de6c13-6332-4a1e-a382-63b50cdebc77">
 <br />

-21 - Double click on the distinguishedName. <br/>
+21 - Double-click on the distinguishedName. <br/>
 <img width="900" alt="21" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/edaae7d6-e17b-45f6-8ab0-aa31c50d67a0">
 <br />